 But there’s a way out – Customer lifecycle marketing.

 You can win back these customers without having to pause your efforts to reach new ones by putting in place customer retention strategies for your Shopify store.

-Before we begin, let’s give you a few reasons why you should focus on customer retention and setting up win-back strategies:
+Before we begin, let’s give you a few reasons why you should focus on customer retention and setting up customer win-back strategies:

 - 33% of market-leading brands use win-back campaigns